Tertium quid

 Tertium quid refers to an unidentified third element that is in combination with two known ones.
 The phrase is associated with alchemy.
 It is Latin for "third something" (literally, "third what"), a translation of the Greek triton ti (τρίτον τί).
 The Greek phrase was used by Plato (360 BC), and by Irenæus (c.
 AD 196).
 The earliest Latin example is by Tertullian (c.
 220), who used the phrase to describe a mixed substance with composite properties such as electrum, a somewhat different sense than the modern meaning.

 In Christology

-In the Christological debates of the fourth century, it was used to refer to the followers of Apollinaris who spoke of Christ as something neither human nor divine, but a mixture of the two, and therefore a "third thing".
+In the Christological debates of the fourth century, it was used to refer to the followers of Apollinaris who spoke of Christ as something neither human nor divine, but a mixture of the two in a mysterious and inseparable way, and therefore a "third thing".
+This term is used in reference to Miaphysite Christology.

 In American political history

 In American political history, the Tertium Quids, or Quids, were moderate members of Jefferson's Democratic-Republican Party.
 The word implies that their political position was apt to embrace true republicanism and the comparable conservatism of the Federalist Party, particularly on foreign policy.
 The Quids arose in 1804 during Thomas Jefferson's first term in office.
 They were led by Virginia's John Randolph of Roanoke.
 They stood by the party's original stance for strict construction of the Constitution and opposed Jefferson's pragmatic approach to governing.